 Adult Hip Hop

 Learn Adult Hip Hop at Foot Notes!
 This fun and upbeat training program that will get your feet moving and your heart pumping to all the best beats.
 Learn the foundations from ol’ school to new school while learning party dances and choreography.
-In addition, Instructor Carla B will lead you through the routine from start to finish!

 Register Now! $119.00/ 8 hour course

 Ever wonder about the origins of Hip Hop?
 You can read about it on Wikipedia – Origins of Hip Hop…here’s a little excerpt: “..The Bronx hip hop scene emerged in the mid-1970s from neighborhood block parties thrown by the Black Spades, an African-American group that has been described as being a gang, a club, and a music group.
 Brother-sister duo Clive Campbell, a.k.a.
 DJ Kool Herc, and Cindy Campbell additionally hosted DJ parties in the Bronx and are credited for the rise in the genre…these elements were adapted and developed considerably, particularly as the art forms spread to new continents and merged with local styles in the 1990s and subsequent decades.